Microbe

 Veillonella atypica

-Meta-omics analysis of elite athletes identifies a performance-enhancing microbe that functions via lactate metabolism
+Meta-omics analysis of elite athletes identifies a performance-enhancing microbe that functions via lactate metabolism. from Kostic Lab

 Scheiman et al. 2019 provides an example of a host-microbiome metabolic feedback loop linking exercise-induced lactate to microbial propionate production and endurance performance.
 It illustrates how exercise shapes the gut microbiome.